Processing Environments

 Batch environment

 Also called the "asynchronous" or "offline" stack, this environment is optimized for high-latency parallel processing of large amounts of data.
 Requests are submitted as tasks to batch processing endpoints, usually by calling data import or export functions (e.g., Export.* and ee.batch.*) from the Earth Engine client libraries.
 Each batch task has a maximum lifetime of ten days.
-Up to 3000 tasks can be submitted per user, but each individual user is limited to a small number of concurrently running tasks.
+Each project supports up to 3000 pending tasks, but each individual user is limited to a small number of concurrently running tasks.

 Task lifecycle